erikrose/nose-progressive/README.rst

 Version History
 ===============

+1.4.1
+  * Fix the "AttributeError: 'dict' object has no attribute 'raw_input'" error that sometimes occurred at pdb breakpoints.
+Thanks to David Baumgold for finding the cause!

 1.4
   * Make the final "OK!" green and bold.
 This helps me pick it out faster.
   * Warn when using ``--with-id`` and ``--verbosity=2`` or higher.
 (Jason Ward)